 Jump back in time at Ireland’s oldest distillery on the Kilbeggan Distillery Experience, where you’ll learn how Irish whiskey has been made over the decades.
 See the traditional oak mash tuns, Oregon pine vats for fermenting, and the new Kilbeggan malt spirit flowing from their ancient pot stills.
 The original waterwheel that powered the whole distillery remains, directly across from the modern-day operation that still uses many ancient traditions.
 Leave time to browse the full range of Kilbeggan whiskeys at the Whiskey Bar before you go.

-Formerly the seat of the High Kings and also said to be the burial place of the earth goddess Ériu and the sun god Lugh, Uisneach Hill has had a central role in many huge Irish events, from the mythical to the political.
+Formerly the seat of the High Kings and also said to be the burial place of the earth goddess Ériu and the sun god Lugh, the Hill of Uisneach has had a central role in many huge Irish events, from the mythical to the political.
 Get in touch with Irish legend at the summit of the hill, 596ft above sea level, where you’ll be rewarded with incredible panoramic views over the central plain – on a clear day, you can spot up to 20 Irish counties on the horizon around you.

 Westmeath is called the Lake County for a reason, and Lough Ennell is one of the most beautiful in the area.
 Discover the picturesque, lakeshore picnic spot while walking the Westmeath Way, a 33km linear walking route from Kilbeggan to Mullingar.
 Breathe in the fresh country air as you meander along the River Brosna and take in the gleaming shores of Lough Ennell.
 You’ll leave feeling invigorated and refreshed.